pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createbt/07-core.md

 ---
-title: Migrate a Site That Was Created with Build Tools to Drupal latest
+title: Upgrade a Site That Was Created with Build Tools to Drupal latest
-subtitle: Update Drupal Core Using Composer
+subtitle: Upgrade Drupal Core Using Composer
 description:
 cms: "Drupal"
 tags: [code, launch, migrate, site, updates]